iberov/retropie_ipac2_setup_wiki/README.md

 Before sharing my already preconfigured files I want to drop several lines about the ROM Specific configurations.

-(IV) ROM Specific Configuration
+### (IV) ROM Specific Configuration

 ROM configurations work the same way.
 The difference is that you will have to create your own files for each ROM .
 And place it in the directory where the ROM is located.
 It is important that both files have the same name!

 The only systems for which you will find yourself doing custom Per ROM configurations are MAME and FBA basically.

-If you want to create a custom Per ROM configuration for Street Fighter 3 for FBA emulator you will have to create the cfg file inside this directory:
+If you want to create a custom Per ROM configuration for Street Fighter 3 for FBA emulator you will have to create the cfg file inside this directory: `/opt/retropie/roms/fba/`.

-"/opt/retropie/roms/fba/"

-If the name of your ROM is “sfa3.zip”
+If the name of your ROM is `sfa3.zip`
-The name of the configuration file would be: “sfa3.zip.cfg”
+The name of the configuration file would be: `sfa3.zip.cfg`.

 When you create a configuration file for “Street Fighter 3” you can duplicate it several times for all your Street Fighter ROMS.
 They are using the same controls after all.
 The only thing you will have to edit is the name of the file.
-It must reflect the name of the ROM !
+It must reflect the name of the ROM!

 Doing a custom configurations for ROMS is a matter of testing and fixing.
 You would have to put some time and effort to clear things out.